rweir4/portfolio_site/README.md

 ![HomePage Preview](./homepage-preview.png)

-Credit: Icons by Muhammad_Usman and Icon mania on FlatIcon
+Credit: Icons by Muhammad_Usman, IcoMania, and  Freepik on FlatIcon